Voiced palatal nasal

-The alveolo-palatal nasal is commonly described as palatal; it is often unclear whether a language has a true palatal or not.
+An alveolo-palatal nasal is commonly described as palatal; it is often unclear whether a language has a true palatal or not.
 Many languages claimed to have a palatal nasal, such as Portuguese, actually have an alveolo-palatal nasal.
 This is likely true of several of the languages listed here.
 Some dialects of Irish as well as some non-standard dialects of Malayalam are reported to contrast alveolo-palatal and palatal nasals.